-Having spent a number of years developing content for healthcare conferences, I find these gathering to be a great means of acquiring and sharing information on what is being done and who is generating innovative solutions.
-And now that I have been focusing more specifically on the subject of food system reform, I’ve used the same research method to learn all I can about the movement.
-The further I get, the more I am compelled to draw attention to these vitally important issues including diet-related disease, junk food marketing, school lunch reform and sustainable farming.
-And on a personal level, my hope is to make a difference by inspiring a transition toward simplicity when it comes to cooking.
-Yes, buying processed products is simple, but it devalues the best of what food has to offer which is connection to our family, community, land and culture.
+Having spent a number of years developing content for healthcare conferences, I find these programs to be a great means of gathering information on what is being done and who is generating innovative solutions.
+And now that I’m focusing more specifically on the subject of food system reform, I’ve used the same research method to learn all I can about the food revolution.
+The farther I get, the more I want to make an impact, not only because these issues, including diet-related disease, junk food marketing, school lunch reform and sustainable farming, are so important to address, but also because I want to inspire a movement toward simplicity when it comes to food.
+Yes, buying processed food is simple, but it devalues the best of what food has to offer which is connection to our family, community, land and culture.

 - Food deserts are being talked about with proactive results.

 - Enrollment in state/local programs that address hunger issues has been streamlined and made more user-friendly.